Visit Santa Cruz County

 Abbott Square brings together some of Santa Cruz’s favorite local eateries, offering everything from morning coffee to late-night bites.
 Whether you’re craving a fresh arepa, a burger dripping with house sauce, or a handcrafted cocktail, every corner of the plaza has something unique to offer.

 Start your day with Cat & Cloud Coffee, a local favorite known for its expertly roasted beans and friendly, unpretentious atmosphere.
-Just steps away, Press serves up breakfast and lunch classics, including hearty sandwiches that make for an easy midday stop.

 Arepas from Pana

 For some global offerings, Pana brings the warmth of Venezuelan cuisine to the square.
 Their arepas—cornmeal pockets filled with slow-cooked meats, black beans, and cheese—pair perfectly with one of their refreshing tropical juices.
-Across the octagon, Daisuki Octagon Sushi offers beautifully presented sushi rolls, sashimi, ramen, and hot Japanese comfort dishes, all made with fresh ingredients and attention to detail.
+In the octagon, Daisuki Octagon Sushi offers beautifully presented sushi rolls, sashimi, ramen, and hot Japanese comfort dishes, all made with fresh ingredients and attention to detail.
 Veg on the Edge adds vibrant, plant-based options inspired by West African flavors, serving colorful rice bowls and flavorful stews that even non-vegans love.

 Pizza from Pizzeria La Bufala

 When the afternoon shifts into evening, the market fills with the smell of sizzling comfort food.
 Pizzeria La Bufala crafts wood-fired Neapolitan-style pizzas with chewy, blistered crusts and rich tomato sauce, while Belly Goat Burgers dishes out juicy, indulgent burgers layered with creative toppings.
-For crispy perfection, Flashbird serves up fried chicken sandwiches that have earned a loyal following—crispy on the outside, tender on the inside, and full of flavor.

 Front & Cooper's bar